flytbase/flytdocs/source/docs/FlytBase_Cloud/Basics/Setup_FlytBase_Cloud.rst

 	:align: center
 	:scale: 50 %

 Once you get the 'Developer Settings' tab, you can open it to get your personal access token.
+Copy this API token ID.
+Do not share the token ID with any third party unless you trust them.
+As of the current cloud release API token key and vehicle ID combined together provide user a pass to access every API, including navigation.

-Press the edit button to control which device can be controlled using the Cloud API.
+Press the edit button to manage the devices  which can be accessed over the cloud.
+Unchecked devices won't be accessible through cloud APIs.

 .. figure:: /_static/Images/edit_access.png
 	:align: center
 	:scale: 50 %

-Enable the access status of the devices on which you want to use the Cloud APIs, note the Vehicle ID of the device and Press Save.
+Enable the access status of the devices for which you want to enable the Cloud access.
+You can change your settings later from developer settings tab.

 .. note:: It is recommended to first test the Cloud APIs on the `Cloud Simulator <Cloud_Simulator.html>`_ device before you fly.

 3. Enable Cloud Client
 ^^^^^^^^^^^^^^^^^^^^^^

-Open FlytConsole on the device on which you wish to run cloud APIs.
+FlytOS comes with in-built client software that runs on companion computer and connects with cloud.
+For user privacy and security this client is disabled by default.
+To enable the cloud APIs for companion computer start FlytOS and open FlytConsole.

 .. figure:: /_static/Images/flytos_console.png
 	:align: center